suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 Section {{mls-hld}} provided an non-normative abstracted view (via Queue metaphor) to illustrate various MLS operations.
-Subsections below provide further normative details on realizing those abstractions via concepts from the MOQT data model {{moqt-model}}
+Subsections below provide further normative details on realizing those abstractions via concepts from the MOQT data model (see {{ moqt-model}}).

-## Bootstrapping MLS Session
+## Bootstrapping MLS Session {#bootstrapping}

 Each participant is provisioned, out of band, the MLS Group Name for a given MOQ application instance.
 As part of bootstrapping a MLS Session, participating MOQT endpoints needs to perform the following 2 actions:

-1. Subscribe to receive published MLS Keypackages over MOQT Track for an MLS group.
+1. Subscribe to receive published MLS KeyPackages over MOQT Track for an MLS group.

 2. Publishing MLS KeyPackages over a MOQT Track.

 To enable the above, following MOQT track definition is specified:

-The TrackNamespace, termed "KeyPackage Namespace" is divided into 2 parts as shown below:
+The TrackNamespace, termed "KeyPackage Namespace" is made up of 2 parts as shown below:

 ~~~~